 In the event of an emergency on planes, the adult should always put on the oxygen mask FIRST.
 How are we going to help our loved one if we aren’t breathing?
 We need to take care of ourselves before helping others.

-We strive to be the SELFLESS parent whom everyone applauds to and approves of, but as an autism mom, the important thing that I’ve learned about self-care is that it needs to be SELFISH, and it’s okay.
+We strive to be the SELFLESS parent that everyone applauds and approves of, but as a mom of an autistic child, the important thing that I’ve learned about self-care is that it needs to be SELFISH, and it’s okay.
 I believe “Selfishness” is what’s required to be a better caregiver going forward.

 Get Rid of Caregiver Guilt

 This summer, my son’s challenges became more intense, and he kept me up most nights.
 Until you experience sleep deprivation, you have no clue how vital sleep is to you mentally and physically.
 Sleep deprivation leaves me irritable and in a mental fog; I can’t concentrate on anything.
 There is no other word to describe it: I broke.
 I started to detest my behaviours: shouting, throwing things, disliking my child’s actions to the point of wishing him away.
 My friend Cindy called me one evening, and I just broke down sobbing.
 That night, I realized I could no longer have my son overnight and asked his dad to have him every night (we had previously had a three and four-night split).
 I could not parent my child effectively.
 Even though there was a lot of “mommy guilt” involved with this decision, I quickly snapped out of it because I knew that it was the right one.